It's judgment day for Theranos founder Elizabeth Holmes

 The decision rests solely with U.S. District Judge Ed Davila, who presided over Holmes' trial, and the separate trial of Theranos' No. 2 executive, Ramesh "Sunny" Balwani, who was also convicted of fraud and is scheduled to be sentenced next month.

-Back in January, the jury in Holmes' case returned a split verdict: Jurors acquitted her of fraud related to Theranos patients who were harmed.
-They convicted her of counts linked to investors who were hoodwinked.
+Back in January, the jury in Holmes' case returned a mixed verdict: Jurors acquitted her of fraud related to Theranos patients who were harmed, but they convicted her of counts linked to investors who were hoodwinked.

-Prosecutors, however, have argued that the patients who received incorrect blood test results because of the company's faulty technology represent facts that should be considered "relevant conduct for sentencing purposes," meaning the patients could still be factored into Davila's sentence.
+Prosecutors, however, have argued that the patients who received incorrect blood test results because of the company's faulty technology represent facts that should be considered "relevant conduct for sentencing purposes," meaning the patients could still play into Davila's sentence.

 Letters from her partner, a tech investor and a senator ask for mercy